DuckDB: Getting started for Beginners

 DuckDB is an in-process OLAP DBMS written in C++ blah blah blah, too complicated.
 Let’s start simple, shall we?
 DuckDB is the SQLite for Analytics.
 It has no dependencies, is extremely easy to set up, and is optimized to perform queries on data.
 In this hands-on tutorial, you will learn what DuckDB is, how to use it, and why it is essential for you.
 Ready?
 Let’s go 👇

 Why DuckDB?
-As a data analyst or a data scientist, a typical workflow is to load data from a CSV file or an S3 bucket, perform preprocessing steps and run your analysis.
-To achieve those things, you pull up a Jupyter notebook, import Numpy and Pandas, then execute your queries.
-What’s interesting is that if you look at your operations, you usually perform database operations such as joins, aggregates, filters, etc. But, instead of using a relational database management system (RDBMS), you use Pandas and Numpy.
+As a data analyst or a data scientist, a typical workflow is to load data from a CSV file or an S3 bucket, perform preprocessing steps, and run your analysis.
+To achieve those things, you pull up a Jupyter notebook, import Numpy and Pandas, and then execute your queries.
+Interestingly, if you look at your operations, you usually perform database operations such as joins, aggregates, filters, etc. But, instead of using a relational database management system (RDBMS), you use Pandas and Numpy.

 The question is, why?
 Setting up a database and loading data in it can be a painful, slow, and frustrating experience.
-Whereas if it were easy, you would have everything to gain by using an RDBMS.
+If it were easy, you would have everything to gain by using an RDBMS.

 Say “welcome” to DuckDB! 👋